machine-proxy/csharp-deep-learning-audio/README.md

 The following dlls are also installed when installing the TensorFlow-Deep-Music:

 * Bass.NET Version 1.0.0 (used to convert audio file to melgram)
-* TensorFlowSharp Version 1.7.0 (used to run the tensorflow audio classifier trained models)
 * System.ValueTuple Version 4.4.0 (required by TensorFlowSharp)

 # Usage